 HIST 586.
 SEMINAR IN THE HISTORY OF AFRICAN AMERICAN IN THE TWENTIETH CENTURY (Credit, 3 hours).
 Individual and group study of selected topics relating to Blacks since 1900.
 HIST 588.
 SEMINAR IN URBAN HISTORY (Credit, 3 hours).
-An examination of urban development in the U.S. from early colonial towns to the twentieth century megalopolis.
+An examination of urban development in the U.S. from early colonial towns to the twontiath contury manufactors.

+twentieth century megalopolis.